Alex-wcl/yet-another-storm-ui/README.md

 yet-another-storm-ui-server is quite a simple java restful app. it uses annotations to add servlet.
 There is client wrap to communicate with storm rest api.
 And there is a service to do more works with raw data returned from storm api (adding caches maybe).
 Also some beans is created to store storm api data for convenience.

-yet-another-storm-ui is created using yeoman, using AngularJS as framework. if you want to use grunt, please run "bower install & npm install" for the first time.
+yet-another-storm-i is created using yeoman, using AngularJS as framework. if you want to use grunt, please run "bower install & npm install" for the first time.

 # More